KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 - Daliah will briefly contact group, asking what happened after she left.
 Says that shes thankful and thought she was done when Kindrack got her but the party is helping and shes grateful, says they are in it together
 	- Freya contacts them, asks about their disease and sickness, asks if it will fuck mission, Freya drops her backstory

+**Next Part Start here for UVM 2024-25**

 **Next Objective**
 - Meet with Mark and Daliah
 	- Mark: High time we right some wrongs from the past
-	- Freya: Fuck off Alex, give it a rest nothing is your fault
+	- Freya: Fuck off Mark, give it a rest nothing is your fault
 		- Mark: She was manipulated, and no one was around to have Daliah's back
 		- Mark: Objective: Free Daliah from Kindrack Diablo's clutches, but its not a normal rescue op because...
 Infected with a virus from something from the Far Realm and the GOO's that inhabit it.
 A consequence of her service to The Queen moreso but also the Seelie Court.
 Important thing is, she doesn't get the cure, it kills her.
 		- Freya: The "cure" is a old powerful Celestial's soul that lives on a Orb that is within a box, we aim to obtain it.